 Here are some of the most common financial and procurement processes where a Google Sheets connector delivers immediate value:

-- Purchase order approval workflows that log each approved PO to a designated Sheets tab, including vendor, amount, approver, and timestamp
+- Purchase order approval workflows that log each approved PO to a designated Sheets tab, including vendor, amount, approver, and timestamp.

-- Invoice processing workflows that write payment status updates to a tracker as each invoice moves through the approval chain
+- Invoice processing workflows that write payment status updates to a tracker as each invoice moves through the approval chain.

-- Budget utilization workflows that push spending data from tools like Mekari Expense or Mekari Jurnal into a consolidated Sheets dashboard at defined intervals
+- Budget utilization workflows that push spending data from tools like Mekari Expense or Mekari Jurnal into a consolidated Sheets dashboard at defined intervals.

-- Month-end closing workflows that compile transaction records into a structured format in Sheets, ready for review or handoff to Looker Studio for visualization
+- Month-end closing workflows that compile transaction records into a structured format in Sheets, ready for review or handoff to Looker Studio for visualization.

 2. Real-time operational tracking and SLA monitoring

-A Google Sheets connector gives ops teams a live tracking layer by writing workflow outputs directly into Sheets as each process completes or reaches a defined milestone.
+A Google Sheets connector gives ops teams a live tracking layer by writing workflow outputs directly into Sheets as each process completes, turning the spreadsheet into a continuously updated operational record that anyone with access can read without touching the underlying system.

 Across operational contexts, a Google Sheets connector is most commonly applied to the following types of processes: